jbqabellera/Electricity-Project/README.md

 ORDER BY count_exceeding_yearly DESC

 ```

+## Electricity Interruptions Dashboard

+Microsoft Excel is used to build this interactive [dashboard](https://1drv.ms/x/c/492367e7aa5d37f3/IQNc4SyPguJqTaXNGafqx5zoARR9PrdkRWfkGRnYK_QmY28).
+This dashboard is intended for policymakers and the public.

 ## Key Takeaways
 - Electricity supply interruptions have been worsening for the last five years, according to all three indicators
 - Mindanao suffers from the most frequent and longest power outages.
 In Luzon, interruptions are shorter but more frequent.
 - The major cause of electricity interruptions is insufficient power supply.
-- The poor performing distribution utilities are those from Region IV-B or MIMAROPA.
+- The poor-performing distribution utilities are those from Region IV-B or MIMAROPA.
 The distribution utilities in this area must be improved.